 Occasionally, a sebaceous cyst may become infected, or it may grow large enough to cause embarrassment or discomfort by rubbing on clothing or interfering with daily activities.
-Sometimes using a warm compress a couple of times a day may help the ...more treatments »
+Sometimes using a warm compress a couple of times a day may help the cyst to ...more treatments »

 Sebaceous cyst: Misdiagnosis

 A diagnosis of sebaceous cyst may be delayed or missed because the nodules may be small and often do not cause discomfort.
 However, it is important not to assume that skin nodules or growths are harmless.
 A sebaceous cyst can look similar to more serious conditions, such as skin cancer, actinic keratosis, MRSA infection or boils.
-Skin nodules or growth should be ...more misdiagnosis »
+Skin nodules or growth ...more misdiagnosis »